-Minnesotans storm liquor stores, worried that they won't be 'essential services'
+Minnesotans storm liquor stores, and an 'essential' debate emerges

 Visnovec said her staff needed time out to figure out proper sanitizing, limits on the number of people in stores, and curbside pickup and delivery.
 Lakeville’s liquor stores reopened Tuesday and, barring an order from Walz, will stay open Mondays through Saturdays.

+Separately Tuesday, Richfield’s municipal-owned liquor store temporarily closed two of its four locations.

-Some liquor stores imposed social distance rules on shoppers, encouraging them to keep away from each other to reduce the chance of spreading the virus.
+Some liquor stores imposed social distancing rules on shoppers, encouraging them to keep away from each other to reduce the chance of spreading the virus.
 At Surdyk’s in Minneapolis, that led to an awkward-looking line out the door with waiting customers standing several feet apart.

 Liquor stores that stayed open through the weekend began looking for more workers to cope with the surging demand.